Weatogue, Connecticut

-Weatogue (/ˈwitɔːɡ/ WEE-tawg) is a village and census-designated place in Simsbury, Hartford County, Connecticut, United States.
-The population was 2,776 at the 2010 census.
+Weatogue (/ˈwitɔːɡ/ WEE-tawg) is a village and census-designated place in Simsbury, Connecticut, United States.
+As of the 2020 census, Weatogue had a population of 2,906.

 Geography

 Weatogue is in the southern part of the town of Simsbury and is bordered to the northwest by West Simsbury and to the northeast by Simsbury Center.
 The northern border of the CDP follows Town Forest Road, Stratton Brook Road, a small portion of U.S. Route 202, and Second Brook to its mouth in the Farmington River.
 The eastern border of the CDP follows the river south (upstream) to Minister Brook.
 The southern border follows Minister Brook, US 202, and Old Meadow Plain Road, and the western border follows Pine Glen Road, Park Road, Orchard Lane, and Overlook Terrace to Connecticut Route 167, from which point the border strikes northwest to Town Forest Road at Nimrod Road.
 The original settlement of Weatogue is in the eastern part of the CDP, at the junction of US 202 (Hopmeadow Street) with Canal Street and Stratton Brook Road.

 According to the United States Census Bureau, the CDP has a total area of 7.81 sqkm, of which 7.76 sqkm is land and 0.05 sqkm, or 0.66%, is water.